Read David Hume with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining David Hume’s influence on philosophy.

-The central claim is this: David Hume, an 18th-century Scottish philosopher, significantly impacted the field of philosophy, especially within empiricism and skepticism.
+In plain terms: David Hume, an 18th-century Scottish philosopher, significantly impacted the field of philosophy, especially within empiricism and skepticism.

 1. David Hume’s 7 Great Contributions to Philosophy: David Hume's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where David Hume appears as an important name in the canon.